-Step 2: Determining the amount of carbon stored (for feedstock and non-energy use of fuels (NEU))
+Step 2: Determining the amount of carbon for feedstock and non-energy use of fuels

 The CBS Energy Balance provides the data on the non-energetic use of fuels.
 This is the same as that submitted to the IEA.
 The non-energetic use is multiplied by the carbon content of the fuel.
-Similar to Step 1, this factor is taken from the fact sheets included in the national fuels list (Zijlema, 2018).
+Similar to Step 1, this factor is taken from the national fuels list (Zijlema, 2019).
 The result of this multiplication is the amount of carbon stored per fuel.